Needlesslord/Research-Project-Installer/docs/README.md

 ## What is the approach to this problem in this research?

-- description in detail for the selected approach (very visual and simple)

-I'm going to use MSI
+This research in particular will be used in an RTS game developed for the same subject, Project 2 taught at CITM-TTC (UPC).
+The OS (operating system) used to develop it is Windows (in particular, Windows 10 and 8), therefore, we are going to use *MSI* (Microsoft Windows Installer).

 ### What is [*MSI* (Microsoft Windows Installer)](https://en.wikipedia.org/wiki/Windows_Installer)?